alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Add.rst

-                             note. : Status-bits 3 to 0 are reserved for Phraseanet and must be set to 0 forceBehavior   integer     0: force record ; 1: force quarantine (optional) nosubdefs       entier      Optional - 1: Prevents the creation of sub-definitions files for this document
+                             note. : Status-bits 3 to 0 are reserved for Phraseanet and must be set to 0 forceBehavior   integer     0: force record ; 1: force quarantine (optional) nosubdefs       entier      Optional - 1: Prevents the creation of sub-definitions files for this document.
+If document goes to quarantine attribute **nosubdefs** will be lost
 =============== =========== =============

 Response Fields